bluecrab2/Classic-0.25_05-to-0.27-Converter/README.md

 identify the classes it is reading in and has no effect in game.

 ## Usage
+Ensure Java is downloaded in order to use program.

+### JAR File
+The JAR File can be used by putting it inside the same folder as the level file with the name "level.dat".
+The program will output the new, corrected file to "output.dat" in that same folder.
+The "output.dat" file should be renamed to "level.dat" in order to be played by your launcher.

+### Command Line
 The main method of this program can be ran with zero or two parameters.
-With no parameters, the program defaults to read from level.dat and write to output.dat in the first.
+With no parameters, the program defaults to read from level.dat and write to output.dat (`java -jar Classic25to27Converter.jar`).

 If two parameters are given, the first should be the path to the input file and the second should be the path to the output file.
-The two paths cannot be the same.
-If zero parameters are given, the program willdefault to reading level.dat and writing to output.dat in the current directory.
+The two paths cannot be the same. (`java -jar Classic25to27Converter.jar My025Level.dat Corrected027Level.dat`)